akashb1504/akashb1504/README.md

 ## 🚀 Projects

-### Customer Segmentation Using K-Means Clustering
+### Darknet Traffic Detection and Characterization
-- **Description**: Developed a customer segmentation model using K-Means Clustering.
+- **Description**: Currently working on a research paper on darknet traffic detection using Deep Learning.
-- **Tech Used**: Python, Pandas, Scikit-learn
+- **Tech Used**: Python, Pandas, Scikit-learn, Keras, TensorFlow
 - **Key Features**:
-  - Implemented the Elbow method to find optimal clusters.
-  - Discovered hidden patterns and trends in customer behavior.
+  - Implementing CNN, LSTM models to classify benign and darknet traffic, with a focus on improving detection accuracy and analyzing malicious patterns in encrypted traffic.

 ### Corn Leaf Disease Detection
 - **Description**: Developed a deep learning model using CNN and Compact Convolutional Transformer (CCT) for disease classification.